 Publications and Acknowledgments

 Mr. McRae has been recognized in such publications as The Best Lawyers in America®.
-He was recently named a California “Litigation Star” in the 2018 edition of Benchmark Litigation.
+He was recently named a California “Litigation Star” in the 2018 and 2019 editions of Benchmark Litigation.
+BTI Consulting named Mr. McRae to its 2019 BTI Client Service All-Stars List, which recognizes attorneys “who deliver incomparable levels of client service excellence.”
 California Lawyer featured him as one of its honorees in its 2015 California Lawyer Attorney of the Year Awards.
-The Los Angeles Business Journal named Mr. McRae to its 2016 “Most Influential Minority Lawyers in Los Angeles” list, and Who’s Who Legal: Investigations 2016, along with its sister publication, Global Investigations Review, recently recognized Mr. McRae as a leading individual for his expertise in internal and regulatory investigations.
-He was named to the Daily Journal‘s list of “Top 100 Lawyers in California” for 2014 and 2015.
+The Los Angeles Business Journal named Mr. McRae to its “Most Influential Minority Attorneys in Los Angeles” list in 2019 and 2016, and Who’s Who Legal: Investigations 2016, along with its sister publication, Global Investigations Review, recently recognized Mr. McRae as a leading individual for his expertise in internal and regulatory investigations.
+He was named to the Daily Journal‘s list of “Top 100 Lawyers in California” for 2014, 2015 and most recently in 2020.
 In 2015, the Daily Journal recognized Vergara v.
 State of California as one of its Top Plaintiff’s Verdicts By Impact in 2014.
 In Vergara v.
 State of California, Mr. McRae helped secure a landmark civil rights decision that struck down California’s teacher tenure and dismissal statutes as unconstitutional.
-Recently, the Daily Journal recognized Los Angeles County Metropolitan Transportation Authority et al. v.
-Parsons-Dillingham Metro Rail Construction Manager Joint Venture et al. as one of the Top Defense Results in 2015.
+Mr. McRae’s victory for Los Angeles County Metropolitan Transportation Authority et al. v.
+Parsons-Dillingham Metro Rail Construction Manager Joint Venture et al. was also recognized by the Daily Journal as one of the Top Defense Results in 2015.
 Mr. McRae served as the lead defense attorney and helped Parsons-Dillingham obtain the defense win in that matter.
+Mr. McRae’s latest victory for the City of Santa Monica, in Pico Neighborhood Association V. City of Santa Monica, landed him another Daily Journal Top Verdict for 2020 honor when a state appellate panel reversed a Los Angeles County Superior Court judge.
+The victory helped set standards for future claims involving lawsuits targeting California cities for alleged violations of the California Voting Rights Act.
 He was also named as one of the Daily Journal‘s “Top 20 California Attorneys Under 40” in 2003.
 In January 2004, Mr. McRae was selected by Law & Politics magazine as one of California’s “Superlawyers” in the area of Business Litigation, based on a survey of more than 65,000 California lawyers.
 He was named in 2006 among the “New Stars, New Worlds” by Lawdragon magazine, which features up-and-coming talent and lawyers with fascinating new practices.
 In 2015, Mr. McRae, along with partner Theodore Boutrous, was recognized by The Recorder magazine in their annual “Litigation Department of the Year” competition in the “Ground Breakers” category.
-In 2016, the Recorder magazine also recognized Mr. McRae in their annual “Litigation department of the Year” competition in the “Game Changers” category.
+In 2016, the Recorder magazine also recognized Mr. McRae in their annual “Litigation Department of the Year” competition in the “Game Changers” category.

 Mr. McRae has also authored and co-authored several articles including “Evidence,” California Litigation Review (2016); “Challenging Inequality,” Los Angeles Lawyer (July/August 2015); “Evidence,” California Litigation Review (2015); “Africa – 2013 Legal Developments,” Africa Law Today, Issue 1 (2014), a publication of the ABA Section of International Law; “State and Commerce Departments publish significant rule changes to export controls regulations,” Lexology (2013); “Scope of Employment,” Los Angeles Lawyer (2013); “Initial Stages of Federal Litigation: Overview,” Practical Law Company (June 2016); “Case Assessment and Evaluation,” Practical Law Company (April 1, 2013); “Proof Matrix” (a tool to help assess whether a case is ready for trial), Practical Law Company (December 2012); “Your Witness: The Issue of Paying Fact Witnesses Most Commonly Concerns Former or Current Employees of a Party in Litigation,” Los Angeles Lawyer (2012); “Handling Federal Litigation,” Practical Law Company (2011); “Is Government Knowledge a Defense to False Claims Liability: A Discussion of the Role of Government Knowledge Under the California and Federal False Claims Acts,” BNA, Inc., Federal Contracts Report, Volume 84, No. 11, (September 27, 2005); “Gauging Organizational Exposure to Environmental Criminal Liability: A Comparison of the Proposed Environmental Sentencing Guidelines to the Organizational Guidelines and the Department of Justice’s Revised Principles of Federal Prosecution of Business Organizations,” American Bar Association for the National Institute on White Collar Crime (March 2004); “Proof and Pretext: Reeves Provides Some Clarification of the Burden-Shifting Formula in Employment Discrimination Lawsuits,” Los Angeles Lawyer (March 2004); “Seeking and Defeating Summary Judgment in Light of Reeves v.
 Sanderson Plumbing Products And Its Progeny” ALI-ABA Course of Study-Employment Discrimination and Civil Rights Actions in Federal and State Courts, Volume 1 (May 2003); and “Grace Under Pressure: Fifteen Steps You Should Take to Manage a Search of Your Client’s Office Pursuant to a Federal Warrant“ Corporate Counsel’s Quarterly and The Lawyer’s Brief, Volume 18, No. 3 (July 2002).
 He is also the co-author of “Closing Arguments,” Chapter 37, Business and Commercial Litigation Treatise, West Publishing, (1998).